Roman von Ungern-Sternberg: Defeat, capture and execution

 Although they had captured Urga, the Red forces failed to defeat the main forces of the Asiatic Division (Ungern's and Rezukhin's brigades).
 Ungern regrouped and attempted to invade Transbaikal, across the Russo-Mongolian border.
 To rally his soldiers and local people, he quoted an agreement with Semyonov and pointed to a supposed Japanese offensive that was to support their drive, but neither Semyonov nor the Japanese were eager to assist him.

 After several days of rest, the Asiatic Division started its raid into Soviet territory on 18 July.
 The eyewitnesses Kamil Giżycki and Mikhail Tornovsky gave similar estimates of their numbers: about 3000 men in total.
 Ungern's troops penetrated deep into Russian territory.

 The Soviets declared martial law in areas where the Whites were expected, including Verkhneudinsk (now Ulan-Ude, the capital of Buryatia).
 Ungern's troops captured many settlements, the northernmost being Novoselenginsk, which they occupied on 1 August.
 By then, Ungern had understood that his offensive was ill-prepared, and he had heard about the approach of large Red forces.
 On 2 August 1921, he began his retreat to Mongolia, where he declared his determination to fight communism.

 While Ungern's troops wanted to abandon the war effort, head towards Manchuria and join with other Russian émigrés, it soon became clear that Ungern had other ideas.
 He wanted to retreat to Tuva and then to Tibet.
 Troops under both Ungern and Rezukhin effectively mutinied and hatched plots to kill their respective commanders.

 On 17 August, Rezukhin was murdered.
 A day later, conspirators attempted to assassinate Ungern.
 Ungern managed to evade the conspirators twice and retreated to a detachment made up exclusively of local Mongol soldiers.
-They did not want to take on the mutineers, nor side with Ungern and did not want to kill Ungern himself.
-They left him immobilized and fled.
+They did not want to take on the mutineers nor side with Ungern, and did not want to kill Ungern himself, so they left him immobilized and fled.
 The rest of the brigade broke apart during its retreat towards the Chinese border (with the ultimate aim being the Far Eastern Republic).
-On 20 August, Ungern was captured by a Soviet detachment, led by guerrilla commander Petr Efimovich Shchetinkin, who was later a member of the Cheka.
+On 20 August, Ungern was captured by a Soviet detachment, led by guerrilla commander Petr Shchetinkin, who was later a member of the Cheka.
 After a show trial of 6 hours and 15 minutes on 15 September 1921, prosecuted by Yemelyan Yaroslavsky, Ungern was sentenced to execution by firing squad.
-The sentence was carried out that night in Novonikolaevsk (now Novosibirsk).
+The sentence was carried out that night in Novonikolayevsk (now Novosibirsk).

-When the news on the Baron's execution reached the Living Buddha the Bogd Khan, he ordered services to be held in temples throughout Mongolia.
+When the news of the execution reached the Bogd Khan, he ordered services to be held in temples throughout Mongolia.